iMakishi/iMakishi/README.md

 Junior Python Developer
 -----------------------

-I am a self-taught developer looking to gain practical experience in the technology sector and learn new methodologies around Python & SQL syntaxes and ultimately pave my way into Data Analytics.
+I am a self-taught Python/SQL/JavaScript developer looking to gain practical experience in the technology sector (particulary in software development or data anaysis) and learn new skills, concepts and methodologies around Python/SQL/JavaScript syntaxes that can help me boost my career and ultimately pave my way either into Software Development or Data Analytics.

-*   🌍  I'm based in Struppen, Saxony, Germany.
+*   🌍  I'm based in Buenos Aires, Argentina (Soon moving to Berlin, Germany).
 *   ✉️  You can contact me at [maximiliano.lutz1997@gmail.com](mailto:maximiliano.lutz1997@gmail.com)
-*   🧠  I'm learning Data Analysis on freeCodeCamp.org
+*   🧠  I'm currently completing my JavaScript Algortihms and Data Structures Certification on freeCodeCamp.org.
+My next goal will be to either complete the Frontend Development Libraries Certifications or the Data Analysis with Python Certification.
-*   🤝  I'm open to collaborating on anything related to Python, SQL and data analysis in general.
+*   🤝  I'm open to collaborating on anything related to Python, SQL, JavaScript and software development.

 ### Skills